KamilAbiHaidar/CSC498X-Project/README.md

 ## Project Idea and Technology:

 The project is an ecommerce app used for a pet store.
 The store offers pet supplies and includes login, signup, a homepage, a wishlist, a cart and an edit profile page.
 It also includes an about us and a contact us page.
+The app was build using React Native

 ## Running the app